Meet Irene Garcia Cen.

 The colorful scene stands in stark contrast to one on the other side of Chetumal, at the prison where the hammocks and other crafts that she sells in her shop are made.
 Having always lived nearby, Irene has had a relationship with the complex for all her life, often passing by it on her way to the beach.
 “I didn’t think the people inside the prison were bad,” she says.
 “I thought they were normal, just deprived of being free.”

 In 2007, Irene was wrongly accused of theft.
 Although the charges were dropped, she was sent to prison to await her trial anyway.
-When she first arrived, Irene began noticing that her fellow inmates would keep busy by making things out of whatever was at hand.
+When she first arrived, Irene began noticing that her fellow inmates would keep busy by making things out of whatever was on hand.
 They took soda caps, bags of chips, or pieces of plastic, and turned them into tote bags, jewelry boxes, and art.

 “I didn’t think the people inside the prison were bad,” she says.
 “I thought they were normal, just deprived of being free.”